 The amount of time that it takes to reach a conclusion on your claim for compensation following a fatal accident will depend upon the specifics of your case.
-Our solicitors are keen to assure clients that they will process and progress cases as swiftly as possible so as to minimise further disruption and emotional distress on claimants and their families.
+Your solicitor will aim to process and progress cases as swiftly as possible so as to minimise further disruption and emotional distress on claimants and their families.

 Some of the most prominent factors that influence the amount of time that it takes to process a claim include:

 - Delays caused by the defendant’s legal representatives